 Water cooled spindles will also feature two connections at the top.
 These are the inlets for water entry and exit.
-Cool water will enter the spindle through one then loop around the motor’s magnets which will heat the water up.
-Eventually the water will exit out of the spindle through the 2nd inlet and be cooled off through a radiator or go into a large reservoir to cool off before being recycled through the spindle.
+Cool water will enter the spindle through one then loop around the motor’s magnets which will pull heat away from the motor and then the water will exit out of the spindle through the 2nd inlet and be cooled off through a radiator or go into a large reservoir to cool off before being recycled through the spindle.

 Variable Frequency Drives (VFD)

 The basic interface of a VFD will consist of: